IgnisAndre/omega-omion-lPS331AP/README.md

 And a dictionary <b>r_a_m</b> with registers adresses map
 # How to use

-Firstly, You need to install i2c opkg update opkg install pyOnionI2C
+Firstly, You need to install python3 and i2c opkg update opkg install python3-light pyOnionI2C

 Secondly, you need to download <b>LPS331AP.py</b> to your project folder